Department of Biology

 The biology program’s unifying themes include:

 - Relationships between form and function

 What will I study?

 As biology major, you will study broad areas of biological science including molecules, cells and tissues, organisms and the environment.
 Elective courses are offered in such fields as ecology, genetics, neuroscience and physiology.
 The biology major is flexible for students who wish to combine foundation principles and design a program of study that best fits their goals.
 Many biology classes take a case study approach that involves a less structured classroom environment utilizing small groups and discussion.
 The approach is interactive, requiring students to take responsibility for investigating aspects of the case.
-In addition to a full range of laboratory experiences, students also have the opportunity to take field courses, including summer courses in marine biology and forest ecology.
+In addition to a full range of laboratory experiences, students also have the opportunity to take field courses, including summer courses in marine biology.